View the Use of Third-Party Software or Websites disclaimer.

 Need more help?

-• Anti-Virus, Anti-Malware and End Point Protection Software
+- Anti-Virus, Anti-Malware and End Point Protection Software

 These tools scan incoming TCP/UDP packets which cause slower data transfer rates.

-Solution: For a short time stop these softwares when moving data.
+Solution: Stop these softwares when moving data.

-• Infected Computer
+- Infected Computer

 A computer with virus or malware may cause slow speeds.